mazeitor/antibiotic-resistance-image-process/README.md

 # antibiotic-resistance-process

-The aim of this application is extract automatically the antibiotic resistance given a plate used in illumina sequencer machine.
+The aim of this application is extract automatically the antibiotic resistance given a 96-well plate used in sequencer machine.

-execution:
+##execution:
 python antibiotic_resistance.py --image images\plate.png

-input:
+###input:
 images/plate.png with a plate and ninety six samples

-output:
+###output:
 images/outputXXX.png show the extracted samples, step bu step, given a plate and some requeriment like minimun rotation and scale

 output/s1-A_0-0.png are the extracted resisance for each sample, the format is the next: